16 Jan 2024

 French’s Turning Trash into a Mascot

 Following up with another sports-related campaign is French’s Mustard, with their ‘Turning Trash into a Mascot’ PR campaign.
 When the University of Tennessee football team lost a match, fans lost their temper.
 One fan, blissfully unaware of what would subsequently transpire, threw one of the iconic French’s Mustard yellow bottles onto the pitch.
 For no obvious reason other than the factor of mild absurdity, it took over the internet and eventually became a part of the fans’ rallying cry.
 Leaping onto this serendipitous digital PR moment, the brand went on to partner with the team’s best player, Hendon Hooker, kitting him out in eye-catching custom-designed mustardwear.
 The campaign and partnership got a lot of media coverage, with over 229 media placements, 36 million social media impressions and 227 million earned media impressions, so it definitely makes our list.
-Creativity: 4We would rank this PR campaign relatively highly, considering how mustard and football don’t have an obvious link between them, but the campaign still was such a success.
+Creativity: 4We would rank this digital PR campaign relatively highly, considering how mustard and football don’t have an obvious link between them, but the campaign still was such a success.
 The originality of the campaign, from an unexpected moment of trash being thrown onto the football field and French’s opportune use of the social media frenzy that followed, is why we rank this PR campaign a four for creativity.Impact and reach: 5There’s no doubt that this one ranks well in the category of impact and reach, as the target audiences were engaged in their millions.
 It has also helped people associate the Tennessee football team with mustard, and not any old one, but specifically French’s mustard.
 They have continued with their streak of original crossovers and collabs, with the production of mustard doughnuts, mustard skittles and mustard ice cream.
 Gross but intriguing, right?Authenticity: 4.5Possibly the most genuine entry on our list, as this campaign was born out of a completely unplanned event.
 Often, campaigns that authentically emerge out of unplanned circumstances and seize the cultural moment are the ones that do best.

 Distance’s Rob it to Get it